Download the FREE Happy Gut ® Holiday ChEATing Guide

-That’s why this week, I’ll be diving into something we don’t talk about much — finding balance over the holidays.
+But here’s the thing: You DON’T have to choose.
+In this blog post, I’ll be diving into something we don’t talk about much — finding balance over the holidays.
 I want to help you find a healthy, happy middle ground this year.
-That way, you can fully lean into the holiday cheer without completely sabotaging all your hard earned progress from the first 10 months of the year.
-Or maybe you’ve put on that quarantine fifteen, and you’re dreading packing even more pounds between Thanksgiving and New Year’s.
+That way, you can fully lean into the holiday cheer without completely sabotaging all your hard-earned progress from the first 10 months of the year.

 Why “All or Nothing” Thinking is the Wrong Approach

 Have you ever heard the saying:

 “Don’t let perfect be the enemy of the good”?

 Well, the instances above are the typical examples of how this saying applies to everyday life.
 And nowhere is this thinking more damaging than over the holidays.
 Because the truth is, you don’t have to choose between completely abandoning all wellness goals and being so strict that you suck all the fun out of this time of year, only to cave in later and go on a comfort food and sweets binge.
 And if you keep reading, I’ll prove it to you!

 Cut out the 5 BIG holiday health offenders

 So what are “holiday health offenders”?
 Mostly, they are foods and substances that disrupt your gut health and microbiome, which can lead to the blood sugar swings, weight gain, irregular moods, and crashing energy levels many of us experience during the holidays.
 Before you fall prey to the usual temptations of the season, let me help you strategize a holiday eating plan you can successfully navigate.

 Here are five of the most damaging health offenders, and why you should be wary of them this holiday season: